predixdesignsystem/px-vis-parallel-coordinates/README.md

 Finally, use the component in your application:

 ```
-Insert Your demo code here.
+See demo page for example usage.
 ```

 <br />